The event has ended and this page is kept for historical purposes only

 The dates and times are on UTC/GMT–4 (CLICK HERE)

-Whenever possible, we will record and broadcast that talk on our YouTube channel.
+Whenever possible, we recorded the talks for later publication on our YouTube channel.

-Poster sessions will last 1 hour each and will happen on Discord.
+Poster sessions lasted 1 hour each and happened on Discord.

 9:00 AM – 1:00 PM